twonkista/MedicationTracker-/README.md

 From SparkHacks,

-A python flask backend with a bulma HTML medication tracker used to track the type of medications Users are logges on a sql database(no funny business) This is the first build of the application and there are more features to come
+A python flask backend with a bulma HTML medication tracker used to track the type of medications

+Users are logged on a sql database(no funny business)

+This is the first build of the application and there are more features to come

 Such features include: